capnproto/kj-rs/examples/kj-rs-demo/README.md

-# Bazel Example
+# Basic Example

-This directory contains a Bazel project which builds a C++ test binary which exercises kj-rs.
+This directory contains an example which exercises kj-rs.
+Both Bazel and Cargo build systems are demonstrated.

 ## Dependencies